DajaKlaus/GEKO-WRAPPING/README.md

     -Added send.php for sending the email.

 Geko 7.1:
-    -Small adjustaments done to the site.
+    -Small adjustments done to the site.

 Geko 8.0:
     -oscuramentoVetri.html added some info in a hero2.